ncatlab/nlab-content/pages/7/0/8/0/807/content.md

   Str3Cat \simeq Str2Cat-Cat
 $$

-etc, this gives a notion of Euler characteristic of strict $\infty$-categories, hence in particular of [[strict infinity-groupoid]]s.
+etc, this gives a notion of Euler characteristic of strict $\infty$-categories, hence in particular of [[strict infinity-groupoid|strict infinity-groupoids]].

 One should be able to show that applied to strict $\infty$-groupoids this does reproduce [[homotopy cardinality]].